Boemska/sas-hot-editor/README.md

 #### SAS Logon Management

 When an authentication token for the SAS Stored Process Web Application doesn't exist or has expired, the SPWA redirects all user requests to the SAS Logon Application.
-To avoid disruption in workflow and loss of application context, H54S handles these redirects in the background, by default queuing the any requests until successful reauthentication.
+To avoid disruption in workflow and loss of application context, H54S handles these redirects in the background, by default queuing any requests until successful reauthentication.
 An example of the Logon handling capability is implemented here using a modal:

 ![logon](https://cloud.githubusercontent.com/assets/11962123/12065492/3d35472a-afd0-11e5-86ce-edd2eded0207.gif)